Raja the Great

-Raja The Great is a 2017 Indian Telugu-language action comedy film written and directed by Anil Ravipudi and produced by Dil Raju on Sri Venkateswara Creations banner.
-The film stars Ravi Teja as a visually impaired man, alongside Mehreen Pirzada and Raadhika.
+Raja the Great is a 2017 Indian Telugu-language action comedy film written and directed by Anil Ravipudi and produced by Dil Raju on Sri Venkateswara Creations banner.
+The film stars Ravi Teja as a visually impaired man, alongside Mehreen Pirzada and Radhika.
 Vivan Bhatena (in his Telugu Debut), Rajendra Prasad, Prakash Raj and Sampath Raj play supporting roles with music composed by Sai Karthik.
 The film marks the debut of Teja's son Mahadhan as child actor.